wilburluce/ng-component-ideas/README.md

 4) explicitly calling markForCheck() when some value needed by the template changes.
 5) using the async pipe to automatically markForCheck() anytime new values emit

 By far the easiest approach is to use the async pipe (assuming you set up your observable as ive described).
-The async pipe will call the markForCheck() method on the changeDetector for us whenever the observable we’ve subscribed to emits a new value.
-This is exactly when we want the template to re-render, If we’ve coalesced all the data into a single observable.
+The async pipe will call the markForCheck() method on the changeDetector for you whenever the observable emits a new value.
+This is exactly when you would want the component re-render.

 If you followed the steps above in your component, all you will need to do to get the benefit of OnPush is the following: